Many psychedelic explorers report meeting entities or aliens during their DMT trips. In this article, we’ll inspect this phenomenon.

 Christian Meuli’s account of the DMT trip

 Meuli is a medical doctor and he’s one of the original volunteers in Strassman’s experiment.
-Here you can see him sharing four different DMT experiences – each one including an encounter with beings:
+Here you can see him sharing four different DMT experiences – each one including an encounter with beings.
+So the “others” appear in the visions very regularly but no one has any reasonable proposition about what they are and what they all mean.

 Why is there so little research about DMT?

-What might be the possible reasons for the encounters with the DMT entities?
+What might be the reasons for the encounters with the DMT entities?

 1. The neuro-biological reason